midas-network/flu-scenario-modeling-hub_archive/data-processed/UVA-FluXSim/2022-08-14-UVA-FluXSim-abstract.md

 ## State-level Variability
 ### State-stratification details (prior immunity, vaccine coverage)
 No state level variability in prior immunity or seasonal forcing.
 Vaccine coverage heterogeneity, as suggested by the schedules.
-Age profiles and contact patterns are heterogeneous since they are obtained by agggregating a realistic synthetic population.
+Age profiles and contact patterns are heterogeneous since they are obtained by aggregating a realistic synthetic population.

 ## Vaccine Effectiveness
 ### VE against infection (by age, if relevant)